Rome

 We asked people if there is a lot of crime.
 They answered:

 "Rome is generally considered a safe city, however, like any major city, there is some crime.
 Pickpocketing and theft are the most common crimes in Rome, and tourists should be aware of their surroundings and take precautions to protect their belongings.
-Other crimes, such as drug trafficking, organized crime, and violent crime, are also present in Rome, but are not as common as in other major cities," commented one expat who made the move to Rome.
+Other crimes, such as drug trafficking, organized crime, and violent crime, are also present in Rome, but are not as common as in other major cities," wrote a member in Rome.

 Is there a lot of diversity?
 Are people in Rome accepting of differences?

 "Rome is a diverse city with people from many different backgrounds and cultures.
 The city is known for its acceptance of different cultures and religions, and there is a strong sense of tolerance and respect for diversity.
-People in Rome are generally welcoming and accepting of differences, and the city is a great place to experience different cultures and lifestyles," wrote one member in Rome.
+People in Rome are generally welcoming and accepting of differences, and the city is a great place to experience different cultures and lifestyles," said one expat who made the move to Rome.

 Connect